tztz/get_access_token/README.md

 ### Run prerequisites

-Make sure to have an `.env` file in this folder containing the following content (the example values must be replaced, of course):
+Make sure you have set the following environment variables (the example values must be replaced, of course):

 ```bash
 RD_OIDC_TOKEN_UrlInt=https://your-url-to-int/protocol/openid-connect/token